mseriukov/nnplayground/README.md

 # nnplayground
-A sandbox for various deep learning experiments.
+A sandbox for various deep-learning experiments.